Bacterial Vaginosis (BV)

 How to get rid of bacterial vaginosis

-Flagyl contains metronidazole as its functioning ingredient.
-This works by stopping the bacteria causing the infection from generating healthy, self-sustaining DNA material.
-Once the bacteria is disabled, it is no longer able to repair itself, and eventually killed off by the antibiotic.
+Metronidazole, the active ingredient in Flagyl, works by stopping the bacteria causing the infection from generating self-sustaining DNA material.
+Once the growth capacity bacteria is disabled, it is no longer able to repair itself, and eventually killed off by the antibiotic.

 What are the side effects?

 Side effects may include dizziness, diarrhoea, stomach pain and headaches.